Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

-\textbf{Curse Lifted.} At this point, we can do a quick check that the expected accuracy loss introduced by R$1$SMG is $\Tr[\bm{\Pi}]$, which is \textbf{not} the summation of $M$ positive values any more;

-and the last equality holds because $z^2\sim\chi^2(1)$ and the expected value of chi-squared distributed variable is its degree of freedom. (\ref{eq:freedom_r}) clearly shows that we have lifted the identified curse by considering noise attributed to a singular multivariate Gaussian distribution with rank-1 covariance matrix.
+\textbf{Curse Lifted.} (\ref{eq:freedom_r}) clearly shows that we have lifted the identified curse by considering noise attributed to a singular multivariate Gaussian distribution with rank-1 covariance matrix.
+In particular, the expected accuracy loss introduced by the R$1$SMG mechanism is $\Tr[\bm{\Pi}]$, which equal to the only nonzero eigenvalue $\sigma_*$ but is \textbf{not} the summation of $M$ positive eigenvalues any more like in the existing Gaussian mechanisms.